andrey-pr/OpenBafangTool/README.md

 ### Installation

+If you use Windows, just launch installation file and wait for the installation process to complete.

-Current builds of program are portable, so just download the executable and launch it.
+Current builds for Linux are portable, so just download the executable and launch it.

 Also, if you use Linux, you may need to unblock your serial ports or HID device in some way, dependent on your distribution.